-The winter here lasts about six months, and usually commences with November; January and week in July.
-Thunderstorms are not frequent, and mosquitoes are not particularly troublesome.
 McVicar's house, which was all of wood, cost £150 for materials only, without labour.
 But it is a goodsized house, with one large room upstairs, and the same down-stairs.
 There are many French emigrants from Lower Canada in these parts, also a good many Russian emigrants, of whom more hereafter.
-Catholic chapel and a school have been built for the French; but an English church and school are badly wanted for our colony.
+A Roman Catholic chapel and a school have been built for the French; but an English church and school are badly wanted for our colony.
 After wishing our neighbours the McVicars good-bye, we walked to see a farm of 1,400 acres, belonging to a Major Greig, of Toronto, which has been in cultivation for nearly three years, and is occupied by his two sons.
 We found young Greig and his wife at home.
 They have just built a new house, a double one-something like a large-sized double cottage-so as to accommodate the second Mrs. Greig, as the younger brother is about to be married.

-February being the hardest months; nevertheless, John McVicar spent the whole of last winter in a tent.
-The time during this season is employed in feeding the cattle and in cutting wood.
-June is considered to be the rainy month, but this year there has been no rain for two months-i.e., not until the second was £280; and have also sunk a well to a depth of eighty feet, at a cost of five dollars (or £1) per foot.
+It cost 2,500 dollars (€500).
+Besides this, they have lately put up a new barn, for which the contract price was £280; and have also sunk a well to a depth of eighty feet, at a cost of five dollars (or £1) per foot.
 There is no alkali in this district.
 The value of land is from five to fifteen dollars per acre.